kensanni/Automate-Drupal-deployment/readme.md

     6. Run `terraform apply` to create the infrastructure on AWS.

-        This would  also print out the IP address of your database and drupal application on your terminal, Copy and paste the `Drupal instance DNS or IP address` into your browser and follow the instruction to setup drupal.
-Or you can login into aws console and click on the `US East (Ohio)` to see the details of your instance.
+        This would also print out the IP address of your database and Drupal application on your terminal, Copy and paste the `Drupal instance DNS or IP address` into your browser and follow the instruction to setup Drupal.
+Or you can log in into aws console and click on the `US East (Ohio)` to see the details of your instance.
 5. Install the `CiviCRM` modules.
 Follow the instructions below to do that

-     1. One your drupal homepage, click on `Modules` at the top navbar of your homepage
+     1. On your drupal homepage, click on `Modules` at the top navbar of your homepage
      2. click on the `Install new module` link
      3. paste the link below into the `Install from a URL` textbox
         ```